makersacademy/chitter-challenge/README.md

 ```

 You can see your test coverage when you run your tests.
 If you want this in a graphical form, uncomment the `HTMLFormatter` line and see what happens!

+## Database setup
+1) Connect to psql via the terminal
+2) Create two databases for testing and production using:
+  CREATE DATABASE chitter; CREATE DATABASE chitter_test;
+3) Connect to the database using \c chitter (or \c chitter_test)
+4) Create the chits table using 01_create_chits_table.sql